Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Proofs of Main Theorems

 If $t=m$, then all of the dents are clustering to the lower-right corner of the region.
 Then our region, after removed forced lozenges, becomes a halved hexagon $P_{x,m}$ in Lemma \ref{proctorlem} (see Figure \ref{Fig:Semitwodent7}(e)).
 Again, (\ref{halfeq3}) follows from Lemma \ref{proctorlem}.

 For the induction step, we assume that $m\geq 2$ and $t<m$, and that identity (\ref{halfeq3}) holds for any pair of quartered hexagons whose $p$-statistics are strictly less than $2m-t$.

-First, we can assume that $a_1\geq 3$ and $t\geq 2$.
+First, we will show below that one could assume that $a_1\geq 3$ and $t\geq 2$.
 Indeed, if $a_1=1$, then $a_2\geq 3$ by the tile-ability in Lemma \ref{tileability2}.
 Then we get forced lozenges along the first and second rows of unit triangles in $Q_x$ (see Figure \ref{Fig:Semitwodent7}(a)).
-After removing these forced lozenges (whose weights are all $1$), we get a `smaller'\footnote{Similar to the case of dented semi-hexagons, when we say a halved hexagon is smaller than another halved hexagon if its $p$-statistic is less than that of the later one.} quartered hexagon with the same tiling generating function.
-We can do similarly to $Q_y$, and (\ref{halfeq3}) follows from the induction hypothesis.
+After removing these forced lozenges (whose weights are all $1$), we get a `smaller'\footnote{Similar to the case of dented semi-hexagons, when we say a halved hexagon is``\emph{smaller}" than another halved hexagon if its $p$-statistic is less than that of the latter one.} quartered hexagon with the same tiling generating function.
+We can do similarly to $Q_y=Q_{y}(\textbf{a})$, and (\ref{halfeq3}) follows from the induction hypothesis.

-If $a_1=2$, then we can apply the Region-splitting Lemma \ref{RS} to split the region $Q_x$ into two smaller quartered hexagons as in Figure \ref{Fig:Semitwodent7}(c).
-(The cut is along the level 2 from the top of $Q_x$; the top portion are shaded.)
-Do similarly for $Q_y$, and (\ref{halfeq3}) follows from the Region-splitting Lemma \ref{RS} and the induction hypothesis.
+If $a_1=2$, then we can apply the Region-splitting Lemma (Lemma \ref{RS}) to split the region $Q_x$ into two smaller quartered hexagons as in Figure \ref{Fig:Semitwodent7}(c).
+(The cut is along the level 2 from the top of $Q_x$; the top portion is shaded.)
+Do similarly for $Q_y$, and (\ref{halfeq3}) follows from the Region-splitting Lemma and the induction hypothesis.

 If $t=0$, then by the tile-ability in Lemma \ref{tileability2}, $a_m$ must be $2m-1$, then we have forced lozenges on the two bottom rows of $Q_x$ and $Q_y$ (illustrated in Figure \ref{Fig:Semitwodent7}(b)).
 Removing these forced lozenges, we get a pair of smaller quartered hexagons.
 Again, (\ref{halfeq3}) follows from the induction hypothesis.